Get 40% off The BrickGun Book. Use coupon code REPLICA.

 by Matthias Felleisen, David Van Horn, Conrad Barski, M.D., and Eight Students of Northeastern University

-Racket is the noble descendant of Lisp, a programming language renowned for its elegance and power.
-But while Racket retains the functional goodness of Lisp that makes programming purists drool, it was designed with beginning programmers in mind.
-Realm of Racket promises to make this language even more fun and accessible with its collection of comics and games.
+Racket is a descendant of Lisp, a programming language renowned for its elegance, power, and challenging learning curve.
+But while Racket retains the functional goodness of Lisp, it was designed with beginning programmers in mind.
+Realm of Racket is your introduction to the Racket language.

 • Master the quirks of Racket’s syntax and semantics